 To caulk large gaps, simply run a bead of foam into the cavity.

 Place the tip of the nozzle at the edge of the cavity and slowly pull the trigger.
 Remember that the foam will expand five or six times its original volume.
 If the foam cures, and you have not filled the cavity to your satisfaction, you can always add more foam.
 One layer will bond to the other.
 If you dispense too much foam, you can trim away the excess with a sharp knife.

 Like any two component polyurethane foam, Foam It Green® is dependent upon the gun dispensing both chemicals in a one-to-one ratio.
 To check if you are getting the right consistency, do the following:

 The A component is yellow in color and the B component is blue in color.
-This is true for all formulas of Foam it Green except for the High Density, for where the B component is white (or nearly clear) in color.

 Please check below to see what you should do: